First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 2020 Volvo V60 Cross Country

-The steering is smooth like butter and the leather that covers the wheel, but not a lot of information as to what’s going on where the rubber meets the road is transmitted back to the driver.
-This is meant to be a simple, serene environment from Sweden, and the taller suspension soaks up road imperfections, snowpack, or rutted ice that try to disturb the peace inside the cabin.
+The steering is smooth and easy, but lacks information as to what’s going on at the wheels.
+The taller suspension soaks up road imperfections, snowpack, or rutted ice that try to disturb the peace inside the cabin.

 The all-wheel-drive system transparently operates in the background as it shifts power to the wheels with traction with up to 40 percent going to the rear axle when needed.
 On ice- and snow-covered roads in Sweden, the traction control and stability control never flashed their warning lights in the gauge cluster as the system doled out power to the studded Michelin X-Ice tires.